Welcome to our review of the best canvas tent currently on the market!

 There’s also two stove jacks which allow you to bring a wood burning stove into the tent to provide warmth.
 There’s few things more appealing than a wood burning stove on a cold winter night!

-Durable: a lifetime of family camping trips
+Durability of materials: a lifetime of family camping trips

 All Kodiak canvas tents come with their Hydra-Shield treatment which is good because it means unlike standard canvas tents, they won’t have to be re-treated as often.